Torque to HP / kW Converter Skip to main content

 Torque to Horsepower Converter

 Free torque to horsepower converter for millwrights, maintenance mechanics, and rotating equipment engineers who need to convert between torque (ft-lbs or Nm) and power (HP or kW) at a known RPM.
 The fundamental relationship is HP = (Torque x RPM) / 5252, where 5252 is derived from 33,000 ft-lbs/min per HP divided by 2 x pi.
-Enter any two of the three values (torque, RPM, power) and the calculator solves for the third.
-The efficiency chain input lets you account for motor efficiency, gearbox efficiency, and coupling or belt drive losses, so you can calculate the required motor HP for a known load torque at the driven shaft, or determine the actual torque delivered to the load from a known motor HP.
-Gearbox ratio input converts between motor-side and load-side RPM and torque.
+Pick a conversion mode (HP to torque, torque to HP, kW to torque, or torque to kW), enter the known value and shaft RPM, and the calculator returns the steady-state equivalent.
+The optional efficiency chain inputs let you screen motor efficiency, gearbox efficiency, and coupling or belt drive losses to estimate the input power a known load torque implies.
+The optional gearbox ratio input screens motor-side vs load-side RPM and torque.
 Results display in both imperial (HP, ft-lbs) and metric (kW, Nm) units.
-This is the calculation every millwright does when replacing a motor, sizing a gearbox, or troubleshooting a drive that is not delivering enough torque to the load.
+This is steady-state arithmetic only; verify against nameplate data, manufacturer curves, and duty cycle before motor, gearbox, or drive decisions.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.